An exact algorithm for the static pricing problem under discrete mixed logit demand: Problem description

 \section{Problem description}

 In this paper, we are interested in solving a static multi-product pricing problem under a discrete ML model.
 Static pricing involves the simultaneous pricing of multiple products, where a fixed price is set for each product \citep{soon2011review}.
 In our setting, we assume that a single seller must decide at what price to offer each product from a finite set of alternatives (also known as product assortment).
 On the demand side, we assume that customers choose among the products according to a consumer choice model.
-The demand for each product is thus the result of the individual purchase choice of $N$ customers.
+The demand for each product is thus the result of the \ahmadreza{customer} purchase choice of $N$ customers.
 The purchase choice is captured by a discrete choice model, that predicts the customer choice from a finite set of discrete alternatives \citep{ben2003discrete}.

-Let $\mathcal{N}$ represent the set of $N$ customers and let $\mathcal{I}$ indicate the set of $I$ products available for purchase, including the ones offered by the seller.
-Utility functions $U_{in}$ are defined for each customer $n \in \mathcal{N}$ and product $i \in \mathcal{I}$.
-Each utility function takes into account the socio-economic characteristics and the tastes of the individual as well as the attributes of the alternative.
-According to Random Utility Maximization (RUM) theory \citep{manski1977structure}, $U_{in}$ can be decomposed into a systematic component $V_{in}(\beta)$, which includes all observations of the decision maker (including the offered price $p_i$ as well as the price parameter, also called willingness to pay, $\beta^p_{in}$), and a random term $\varepsilon_{in}$, which captures the uncertainties caused by unobserved attributes and unobserved taste variations:
+Let $\mathcal{N}$ represent the set of $N$ customers and let $\mathcal{\ahmadreza{C}}$ indicate the set of $C$ available alternatives, among which $I$ alternatives are offered by the seller.
+We denote by $\mathcal{I}$ the offered alternatives.
+So, we assume $\mathcal{I}\subseteq \mathcal{C}$, and $\mathcal{C}\setminus \mathcal{I}$ is the set of other alternatives not offered by the seller, such as competitive products or the standard non-purchase alternative. \ahmadreza{For each customer $n \in \mathcal{N}$ and alternative $i \in \mathcal{C}$, the} utility function $U_{in}$ is a function of the socio-economic characteristics of the \ahmadreza{customer}s and/or the attributes of the alternatives.
+According to Random Utility Maximization (RUM) theory \citep{manski1977structure}, $U_{in}$ can be decomposed into a systematic component $V_{in}(\beta)$, which includes all attributes observed by the decision maker\ahmadreza{, $\beta$,} and a random term $\varepsilon_{in}$, which captures the uncertainties caused by unobserved attributes and unobserved taste variations:

-where $p_{i}$ is the endogenous price variable and $q_{in}(\beta^q)$ is the exogenous part of the utility, obtained by adding all observed product attributes other than price, weighted based on customers' preferences.
+where $p_{i}$ is the price of the alternative $i$, $\beta^p_{in}$ is the willingness to pay of customer $n$ for alternative $i$, and $q_{in}(\beta^q)$ is the exogenous part of the utility, obtained by adding all observed product attributes other than price, weighted based on customers' preferences.
+Note that for the alternatives that are not offered by the seller, the price is assumed to be fixed and given, i.e., $p_{i} =\bar{\decision}_i, \forall i \in \mathcal{C}\setminus \mathcal{I}$.

-The resulting discrete choice model is therefore naturally probabilistic.
+The resulting discrete choice model is\ahmadreza{,} therefore\ahmadreza{,} naturally probabilistic.
 The probability that customer $n$ chooses alternative $i$ is defined as